aaabbbss/Calci/README.md

-# Calci
+# Calculator
-i created calculator using core java and it is a GUI based application
+I created calculator using core java and it is a GUI based application